kristianmartinez/kristianmartinez/README.md

-Hi I’m Kristian
+**Hi I’m Kristian**

-I’m a third year computer science student at DePaul University.
+Junior studying Computer Science at DePaul University 💻<br>
-Born and bred in Chicago 🌆🐻.
+Born and bred in Chicago 🌆🐻 <br>
-I love soccer and football ⚽️🏈.
+Soccer and football ⚽️🏈🖤 <br>
-I’m interested in cloud computing services such as Microsoft Azure 🌥️.
+I’m interested in cloud computing services such as Microsoft Azure 🌥️

 <!--